sabriades/sabriades/README.md

 ## Hello! 👋 Welcome to my Git

 I'm *Sabrina Anna Desiderio*.
-I have a Bachelor's Degree in Mechanical Engineering and I'm about to get my Master's in Mechanical Engineering for Design and Production.
-I'm also an Alumna of the Apple Developer Academy.
-I've created and contributed to several apps and games you can find on the App Store.
+I hold a Master's degree in Mechanical Engineering for Design and Production, and I’m an alumna of the Apple Developer Academy.
+I have created and contributed to several apps and games, listed below.

 [DEMO of "Back to Bones" - Adventure Puzzle 2.5D Game for MacOS](https://apps.apple.com/it/app/back-to-bones/id6504024948?l=en-GB&mt=12), project developed by *BackBones Studios*